 The Quality Jobs Framework was developed in close collaboration with the Council and informed by: (1) a multipronged research approach which included a review of existing regional case studies; (2) a nationwide scan of best practices; and (3) a series of interviews with relevant organizations and leaders throughout the region to identify core components of a quality job.

 In July 2022, the Quality Jobs Framework a blueprint of actionable, detailed strategies for companies to improve their jobs and work conditions, was released.

-The Quality Jobs framework has been adopted by each the CWWC’s boards via Board Resolutions.
+The Framework has been adopted by each the CWWC’s boards via Board Resolutions.

 Recommendations for Next Steps

-The Framework offers strategies for organizations seeking practical guidance on how to create quality jobs in the region.
+The Framework offers strategies for organizations seeking practical guidance on how to improve job quality in the region.